 Feds issue a mandate

 Obviously, these rates are much better than the alternative.
 Now, as the governor continues to try to dismantle proactive measures for folks of all ages, the federal government’s decision makers on this subject now mandating that all nursing homes participating in Medicare and Medicaid programs must require staff to be vaccinated.
 AARP had previously issued a statement advocating for mandatory vaccination for all nursing home/elder care facility staff, claiming it is too risky for the unvaccinated to come in close contact with vulnerable residents.

 Families must remain vigilant

 Despite raises in pay and hazard pay, the mandate could lead to shortages in staffing.
 There may be other undesirable outcomes as well.
 Nevertheless, the goal to keep everyone as safe as possible should remain a priority.
-Negligence or recklessness should not be tolerated by families with loved ones in these facilities.
+Nursing home abuse and neglect should not be tolerated by families with loved ones in these facilities.